gun310801/quackhack_career_bot/README.md

 ### 🔹 3️⃣ Upskilling Recommendation Agent
 Bridges skill gaps by:
-- Scraping job postings to identify in-demand skills
 - Recommending courses and certifications
-- Analyzing resumes to detect improvement areas
+- Recommending skills to achieve the goal

 ---